codemonkeysio/code-monkeys-blog/docs/resources/bitcoin/index.md

 ### Reviews

-[Metal Bitcoin Seed Storage Reviews](https://jlopp.github.io/metal-bitcoin-storage-reviews/) - Stress test and reviews of seed storage devices by Jameson Lopp the grades are based on how well the devices resist heat, corrosion, and being crushed
+[Metal Bitcoin Seed Storage Reviews](https://jlopp.github.io/metal-bitcoin-storage-reviews/) - Stress tests and reviews of seed storage devices by Jameson Lopp the grades are based on how well the devices resist heat, corrosion, and being crushed

 ### Storage Devices